pongasoft/re-cmake/README.md

 Release notes
 -------------
+#### 1.3.2 - 2021/07/07

+- Fixed unnecessary build of tests when running `install`
+- Removed dependency on internal Jukebox classes when running tests (preventing mocking)

 #### 1.3.1 - 2021/07/05

 - Introduced static library for running tests (was generating symbol not found when using shared one)